Daily Compound Interest

 How to calculate daily compound interest

 With some types of investments you might find that your interest is compounded daily, meaning that you're earning interest on both the principal amount and previously accrued interest on a daily basis.
 This is often the case with some bitcoin and crypto currency trading platforms.
-When interest is compounded so frequently on a fixed basis, it can mean that the interest accrued increases quickly, as every day's interest figure is bigger than the previous day.
+With interest being compounded so frequently on a fixed basis, it can mean that the interest you accrue increases quickly, as every day's interest figure is bigger than the previous day.

 Formula for daily compound interest